janfrischi/RT-3D-Reconstruction/README.md

 7. [Troubleshooting](#troubleshooting)
    - [Common Issues and Solutions](#common-issues-and-solutions)

----

 ## **Features and Functionalities**

 ### **1. Real-Time Object Detection, Segmentation, and Tracking**
-- Utilizes **YOLOv11** for detecting and segmenting objects of interest (e.g., bottles, cups, laptops) in frames from stereo cameras.
+- Utilizes **YOLO11** for detecting and segmenting objects of interest (e.g., bottles, cups, laptops) in frames from stereo cameras.
-- Tracks object IDs across frames to ensure consistency.
+- Tracks objects and their IDs across frames to ensure consistency.
+The pipeline supports two tracking algorithms:
+  - **ByteTrack**: A lightweight, real-time object tracker that employs a simple yet effective online and real-time tracking algorithm.
+  - **DeepSORT**: A deep learning-based object tracker that combines appearance features and motion information for robust tracking.

 ### **2. 3D Reconstruction from Depth Maps**
 - Converts 2D segmentation masks into 3D point clouds using ZED stereo camera depth maps and camera intrinsics.
 - Improves accuracy and efficiency through depth-to-3D mapping.

 ### **3. Advanced Point Cloud Processing**
-- **Downsampling**: Reduces point cloud density using voxel grid filtering.
+- **Down sampling**: Reduces point cloud density using voxel grid filtering.
 - **Outlier Removal**: Removes statistical outliers to enhance point cloud quality.
+- **Cropping**: Crops point clouds to specific regions of interest.
+- **Transformation**: Transforms point clouds to a common reference frame for fusion.
 - **Fusion**: Combines point clouds from multiple cameras based on centroid distances to create a unified 3D representation.
+- **Subtraction**: Removes the reconstructed object point cloud from the workspace.

 ### **4. Interactive Visualization**
 - Displays annotated video frames with bounding boxes, segmentation masks, and object labels.